-- [3] These transparent plastic packages are extremely sensitive to reflow soldering conditions and must on no account be processed through more than one soldering cycle or subjected to infrared reflow soldering with peak temperature exceeding 217 °C ± 10 °C measured in the atmosphere of the reflow oven.
+- [3] These transparent plastic packages are extremely sensitive to reflow soldering conditions and must on no account be processed through more than one soldering cycle or subjected to infrared reflow soldering with peak temperature exceeding 217 °C $\pm$ 10 °C measured in the atmosphere of the reflow oven.
 The package body peak temperature must be kept as low as possible. - [4] These packages are not suitable for wave soldering.
 On versions with the heatsink on the bottom side, the solder cannot penetrate between the printed-circuit board and the heatsink.
 On versions with the heatsink on the top side, the solder might be deposited on the heatsink surface. - [5] If wave soldering is considered, then the package must be placed at a 45° angle to the solder wave direction.
-The package footprint must incorporate solder thieves downstream and at the side corners. - [6] Wave soldering is suitable for LQFP, QFP and TQFP packages with a pitch (e) larger than 0.8 mm; it is definitely not suitable for packages with a pitch (e) equal to or smaller than 0.65 mm. - [7] Wave soldering is suitable for SSOP, TSSOP, VSO and VSOP packages with a pitch (e) equal to or larger than 0.65 mm; it is definitely not suitable for packages with a pitch (e) equal to or smaller than 0.5 mm. - [8] Image sensor packages in principle should not be soldered.
-They are mounted in sockets or delivered pre-mounted on flex foil.
-However, the image sensor package can be mounted by the client on a flex foil by using a hot bar soldering process.
-The appropriate soldering profile can be provided on request. - [9] Hot bar soldering or manual soldering is suitable for PMFP packages.
+The package footprint must incorporate solder thieves downstream and at the side corners. - [6] Wave soldering is suitable for LQFP, QFP and TQFP packages with a pitch (e) larger than 0.8 mm; it is definitely not suitable for packages with a pitch (e) equal to or smaller than 0.65 mm. - [7] Wave soldering is suitable for SSOP and TSSOP packages with a pitch (e) equal to or larger than 0.65 mm; it is definitely not suitable for packages with a pitch (e) equal to or smaller than 0.5 mm.